foxbunny/duckweed/README.md

 const comp = new HelloDuckweed();

-duckweed.runner(undefined, comp, comp.render);
+duckweed.runner(undefined, comp.update, comp.render);
 ```

 No, sorry, it was just a joke.
-I'm pretty sure it would work, but I don't even
+I'm pretty sure it would work, but, to be honest,
-want to imagine what horrible composition nightmare this would introduce.
-Use
-React, Angular, or Vue if you want class-based components.
+I designed Duckweed specifically to avoid using this pattern.

 # What's with the name?